chriskrycho/v4.chriskrycho.com/content/2018-some-closing-thoughts.md

 While those novels were basically the only thing I read, I very much like the habit of writing very short reviews I started with those novels.
 I expect to keep that habit, and it should be useful as I dig back into nonfiction in the future!

-Speaking of writing: for all that this year felt like it was unproductive in some ways, I still ended up blogging to the tune of somewhere north of 70,000 words across about 95 posts.[^2] That’s a solid showing for a year full of burnout (even if burnout itself [ended up being the subject of no few of those](https://www.chriskrycho.com/burnout): about 6,000 words).
-But one of my goals for the year was to publish a few longer-form essays, possibly even getting paid for them.
+Speaking of writing: for all that this year felt like it was unproductive in some ways, I still ended up blogging to the tune of somewhere around 75,000 words across about 95 posts.[^wc-1] That’s a solid showing for a year full of burnout (even if burnout itself [ended up being the subject of no few of those](https://www.chriskrycho.com/burnout): about 6,000 words).[^wc-2] But one of my goals for the year was to publish a few longer-form essays, possibly even getting paid for them.
 That certainly did not happen; I did not manage to publish even a single essay at Mere Orthodoxy.

-[^2]: Running `wc -w` on the posts I wrote in 2018 reports 76,768 words, but that number includes all the post metadata.
-Assuming an average of 65 words of metadata per post, across the 94 posts I wrote, that comes out to around 6,100 words.
-So: about 70,000, for an average of about 750 words per post.
+[^wc-1]: Running `wc -w` on the posts I wrote in 2018 reports 80,911 words, but that number includes all the post metadata.
+Assuming an average of 65 words of metadata per post, across the 96 posts I wrote, that comes out to around 6,250 words.
+So: very roughly 75,000, for an average of about 780 words per post.
 Not too shabby!

+[^wc-2]: Meta note: that includes this post.
+So the final count depends on how long I make the previous footnote.
+And this one.
+Such recursion!

 ### Health